jomarcardoso/jomarcardoso/README.md

 ---

-I'm an Web Developer and I’m currently learning about:
+I'm a Web Developer and I’m currently learning about:

 - **Design system**
 - **Motion design**